Unlinked Brand Mentions: Why They Matter More in The Age of AI

 The web talks about your brand more than it links to it.
 Every one of those mentions without a link is something, just not a backlink, and the question of how much it is worth has a real answer.

 Some SEOs dismiss unlinked mentions as worthless because they pass no PageRank.
 Others oversell them as a secret ranking factor.
 The truth sits in between, and it has shifted now that AI engines surface brands by how often they are mentioned.
 This is what an unlinked mention is actually worth, and what I do about it.
-For the tactic of turning them into links, I have a separate unlinked brand mention reclamation workflow.
+Earning those mentions across AI search at scale is done-for-you AI brand mention placement; turning the ones you already have into links is a separate reclamation discipline.

 An unlinked brand mention is any reference to your brand, product, or people in online content that does not include a clickable link back to your site.
 A journalist naming your company in an article, a Reddit thread discussing your tool, a roundup listing you without linking: all unlinked mentions.
 The brand is named; the hyperlink is missing.